Tools of Characterization

 The Chorus tends to muse over broad topics such as human nature, life and death.
 It speaks with a reflective and sometimes a foreboding tone.

-Most of the central characters in Antigone are determined and strong.
-Their strength is reflected in their use of authoritative language.
+Most of the central characters in Antigone are determined and strong, and their strength is reflected in their use of authoritative language.

 A few characters stand out for speaking less authoritatively than others.
 Intimidated by strong characters such as Creon, the messengers and the shepherd speak very cautiously.
 Ismene’s frailty, too, is reflected in her indecisive speech, especially in contrast to Antigone.